Cauliflower Fried Rice for a Sunday Supper

 A red circle with the letters GF

-Cauliflower fried rice is a delicious, healthy, and family friendly side dish.
+Cauliflower fried rice is a delicious and family friendly side dish.
 It deserves your full attention, so please step away from the takeout menu and drop the phone…

-After the past few months of cookies and holiday traditions and New Year’s parties and bucket lists and retro food and Super Bowl snacks and Valentine’s Day treats, it was time to lighten up #SundaySupper a bit.
-Are you looking for some delicious whole grains, veggies, and lots of protein, but still want something your kids will eat?
+After the past few months of cookies and holiday traditions and New Year’s parties and bucket lists and retro food and Super Bowl snacks and Valentine’s Day treats, it was time to change up #SundaySupper a bit.
+Are you looking for some delicious meals, but still want something your kids will eat?

 Cauliflower Fried Rice has it all!
 The original idea is from Justine of Full Belly Sisters.
 After seeing the slight spin on it from Ann at The Fountain Avenue Kitchen, I knew I HAD to make it.
 This was ages and ages ago, and I vowed to make it again, and share with you my take on this amazing recipe.
 Well, as it seems to go in the life of a food blogger, new recipe inspirations and ideas come up, both from our own heads and from other blogs and new cookbooks.
 When this week’s Sunday Supper theme, hosted by Sue at Sue’s Nutrition Buzz, was announced, I knew the Cauliflower Fried Rice had to make a comeback to our table.

-I am not always one for using the “hiding” approach, and actually, The Bug is a fan of cauliflower, but this is a great way to just up the veggie factor without realizing it, and I feel that as long as I continue to offer veggies in their “whole” form, sneaking some in now and then just to get some additional nutrients is not a bad thing.
-And, since I have to watch my carbs with the gestational diabetes, it does add some more bulk to the recipe without sending my blood sugar through the roof.
-More food = good!
+I am not always one for using the “hiding” approach, and actually, The Bug is a fan of cauliflower, but this is a great way to just up the veggie factor without realizing it, and I feel that as long as I continue to offer veggies in their “whole” form, sneaking some in now and then is not a bad thing!

 And don’t forget to join the #SundaySupper conversation on twitter each Sunday.
 We tweet throughout the day and share recipes from all over the world.
 Weekly chats start at 7:00 pm ET, and you do not want to miss out on the fun.
 Follow the #SundaySupper hash tag and remember to include it in your tweets to join in the chat.
 Check out our #SundaySupper Pinterest board for more fabulous recipes and food photos.

-Do you ever try to sneak in or hide veggies or other healthy foods?
+Do you ever try to sneak in or hide veggies or other foods?

 Sneak in a bowl full of cauliflower fried rice and watch your family smile!